This video features Dr Lynne Walling, a much loved Lecturer who sadly passed away in May 2021.

 Our student-run mathematics society, Matrix, runs social and networking events throughout the year, as well as promoting career opportunities.
 All members can join the family network, where students are assigned a 'parent' from a later year to offer advice on unit choices, career direction and more.

-Bristol Students' Union supports a wide range of student societies, including the Actuarial Society, Bristol Consulting Society, Computer Science Society, and Women in STEM, as well as a wide range of sports and activities.
+Bristol Students' Union supports a wide range of student societies, including the Bristol University Actuarial Soceity, Bristol Consulting Society, Computer Science Society, and Women in STEM, as well as a wide range of sports and activities.